nasirhm/nasirhm.github.io/content/posts/binaries-on-non-fhs-system.md

 Thank you for reading!
 I'll be writing more about ELF and Nix in the future.

 Looking forward to your feedback on the post.

+---

+Thank You very much [cateroxl](https://cateroxl.github.io) for proofreading and editing the blog post.